 Management should then assess the incident and determine whether notification is necessary and, if so, to whom.
 It is also important for healthcare organizations to respond appropriately to concerns raised by employees about breaches, insufficient security measures and cybersecurity misrepresentations.
 If an organization ignores or mishandles a report, an employee might feel compelled to file a whistleblower claim under the FCA.

-While not every HIPAA violation will trigger FCA liability, violations stemming from a healthcare organization’s failure to implement adequate cybersecurity measures, misrepresentations of an organization’s cybersecurity measures, or failure to report a known breach may also be considered a false claim under the FCA.
+Although not every HIPAA cyber security violation will trigger FCA liability, violations stemming from a healthcare organization’s failure to implement adequate cybersecurity measures, misrepresentations of an organization’s cybersecurity measures or failure to report a known breach may also be considered a false claim under the FCA.
 Healthcare organizations should confirm that their cybersecurity protocols and breach response plans are HIPAA-compliant to avoid any investigations for HIPAA violations that could also lead to the discovery of FCA violations.

 Employees should receive adequate initial and ongoing training on how to identify and report cyber breaches and other cyber-related issues that may trigger an FCA claim.
 A simple set of instructions on reporting such situations to management should be made available to all employees.
 Those instructions should make it clear that employees will not be reprimanded or otherwise punished for reporting instances that, in the end, do not warrant concern.

 - Ensure that vendors your healthcare practice has contracted with immediately report any data breaches to your practice.